bwanya/Bwanya/README.md

-# 🔬 Transcriptomics | 🤖 Machine Learning | 📚 Teaching & Mentoring
+# Hello World!

-Welcome to my GitHub profile!
-I am a passionate bioinformatician dedicated to unraveling the complexities of biological data through advanced computational techniques.
+I'm a bioinformatician dedicated to unraveling the complexities of biological data through advanced computational techniques.
 My work primarily revolves around:

 Transcriptomics Analyses: I specialize in analyzing RNA-Seq data to understand gene expression patterns, differential expression, and functional annotation.
 My goal is to decipher the biological significance and regulatory mechanisms underlying various conditions and treatments.